radeonxray/DB-Assignment4/README.md

 Lets assume are several systems which use this database:

-- Inventory - which is used to maintain the two tables productsand productlines.
+- Inventory - which is used to maintain the two tables products and productlines.
 - Bookkeeping which make sure that all orders are payed.
 - Human resources which takes care of employees and their offices
 - Sales - who creates the orders for the customers